Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineBlendListCamera.md

-# Cinemachine Blend List Camera
+# Cinemachine Sequencer Camera

-The __Cinemachine Blend List Camera__ component executes a sequence of blends or cuts among its child CinemachineCameras.
+The __Cinemachine Sequencer Camera__ component executes a sequence of blends or cuts among its child CinemachineCameras.

-When the Blend List camera is activated, it executes its list of instructions, activating the first child CinemachineCamera in the list, holding for a designated time, then cutting or blending to the next child, and so on.
-The Blend List camera holds the last CinemachineCamera until Cinemachine Brain or Timeline deactivates the Blend List camera.
+When the Sequencer camera is activated, it executes its list of instructions, activating the first child CinemachineCamera in the list, holding for a designated time, then cutting or blending to the next child, and so on.
+The Sequencer camera holds the last CinemachineCamera until Cinemachine Brain or Timeline deactivates the Sequencer camera.
+If the Loop flag is enabled, the Sequencer will go back to the first camera in the list and continue the sequence.

-**Tip**: Use a Blend List Camera instead of  [Timeline](CinemachineTimeline.md) for simpler, automatic sequences.
+**Tip**: Use a Sequencer Camera instead of [Timeline](CinemachineTimeline.md) for simpler, automatic sequences.

 ## Properties: